 Writers’ Cafés in Italy

-Italy is where the dolce stil novo (or ‘sweet new style’) of love poetry, marked by sincerity and symbolism, was born.
+Italy is where the dolce stil novo (or ‘sweet new style’) of love poetry was born.
 The country of Dante, Petrarch and Machiavelli is the ideal spot for aspiring writers and journalists to visit and savor.

 Florence – Caffe Le Giubbe Rosse

 Dubbed l’Università delle Giubbe Rosse by the Italian writer Silvio Guarnieri, Caffe Giubbe Rosse hosted the editorial meetings of the magazines Lacerba and L’Italia Futurista.
-Journalists for the literary magazines Il Leonardo and cultural and political magazine La Voce were also regulars at the Florentine coffee house.
+Journalists for the influential magazines Il Leonardo and La Voce were also regulars at the Florentine coffee house.
 The walls are covered with testimonials from its literary past, so Language and Culture students can soak in the history.

 Address: Piazza della Repubblica, 13/14r